 Board of Directors

 Jane Lewis-Raymond has served the natural gas industry as an attorney and executive for nearly three decades.
-She is principal of Hilltop Strategies LLC, a strategy and consulting firm engaged with corporate legal leaders on strategic leadership.
+She is principal of Hilltop Strategies, a strategy and consulting firm engaged with corporate legal leaders on strategic leadership.
 Ms. Lewis-Raymond was an attorney with Parker Poe Adams and Bernstein LLP from 2017 to 2019.
 In 2016, she retired from Piedmont Natural Gas Company, Inc., where she was a senior officer and member of the Executive Management Team since 2006.
 Earlier in her career, she was with the American Gas Association, as Vice President of Regulatory Affairs.
-Ms. Lewis-Raymond is the Co-chair for the Teach For America Charlotte-Piedmont Triad Advisory Board and serves on the National Advisory Council for Teach For America, the Board of Directors for MeckEd, the Steering Committee for The Keystone Energy Board, and is a member of Women Executives.
+Ms. Lewis-Raymond previously served as Chair of Teach For America's Charlotte-Piedmont Triad Advisory Board and served on the National Advisory Council for Teach For America.
+She serves on the board of directors for MeckEd, the Steering Committee for The Keystone Energy Board, and is a member of Women Executives, Charlotte.

-Anne L. Mariucci is a retired executive with over 30 years of experience in homebuilding and real estate.
+Anne L. Mariucci is a retired executive with over 30 years of experience in finance, construction and real estate.
 Prior to 2003, Ms. Mariucci held a number of senior executive management roles with Del Webb Corporation and was responsible for its large-scale community development and homebuilding business.
 She also served as President of Del Webb following its merger with Pulte Homes, Inc. in 2001 until 2003.
 Since 2003, she has been affiliated with the private equity firm Hawkeye Partners (Austin, Texas).
-She serves as a director of CoreCivic, Inc., Taylor Morrison Home Corporation, Berry Petroleum, Banner Health, the Arizona State University Foundation, and the Fresh Start Women’s Foundation.
+She serves as a director of CoreCivic, Inc., Taylor Morrison Home Corporation, Berry Corporation, and several non-profit boards.
 Ms. Mariucci is a past chairman of the Arizona Board of Regents and served on the board from 2006 to 2014.
 She is a past director of the Arizona State Retirement System, HonorHealth and Action Performance Companies, as well as a past trustee of the Urban Land Institute.

-A. Randall Thoman is a retired Partner of Deloitte & Touche LLP and has been a Certified Public Accountant for more than 30 years.
-He began his career with Deloitte and became a Partner in June 1991.
+A. Randall Thoman is principal of Thoman International, LLC, a business advisory and consulting firm.
+He has been a Certified Public Accountant for more than 40 years.
+He began his career with Deloitte & Touche LLP and became a Partner in June 1991.
 For 15 years, Mr. Thoman had primary responsibility for the technical interpretation and application of accounting principles and audit standards and the review of all reporting issues and financial statements for Nevada-based companies registered with the SEC.
 He retired from Deloitte in October 2009.
 Mr. Thoman serves on the board of Boyd Gaming Corporation and previously served on the board of SHFL Entertainment, Inc. until its acquisition in 2013.

 Leslie T. Thornton is a retired utility company executive and former law firm partner at two Washington D.C. based national law firms.
 In the Clinton administration, she served in various senior roles including Chief of Staff to the U.S. Secretary of Education and Deputy Advisor for the 1996 Presidential Debates.
 She started with WGL Holdings, Inc. in 2011 and served in elevated roles including Senior Vice President, General Counsel & Corporate Secretary, and Merger Transition Counsel, before retiring in 2018.
 During her WGL tenure, Ms. Thornton earned her Master of Laws degree in National Security Law with a cybersecurity focus.
-She provided legal and strategic counsel on a broad range of issues including critical infrastructure cybersecurity and data protection, litigation, governance, employment and labor matters, among others.
-Since 2005, she has been a member of the board of directors of Career Education Corporation.
-Recently, Ms. Thornton joined the Advisory Board of Encrypted Sensors, a national security technology start-up, and is a Board Leadership Fellow for the National Association of Corporate Directors where she is a frequent speaker on governance, compliance, cybersecurity and data protection, and diversity and inclusion.
-Ms. Thornton also serves on the Board of Trustees for the University of the District of Columbia David A. Clarke School of Law, and is on the Advisory Board of the Association of Corporate Counsel Leadership Academy.
+Since 2005, she has been a member of the board of directors of Perdoceo Education Corporation.
+Ms. Thornton also serves on the boards of trustees for the University of the District of Columbia David A. Clarke School of Law and the D.C.
+Public Defender, and is on the advisory boards of the Association of Corporate Counsel Leadership Academy and Aiden Technologies, Inc. Ms. Thornton was a Board Leadership Fellow for the National Association of Corporate Directors.
+She is a frequent speaker on governance, compliance, cybersecurity and data protection, and diversity and inclusion.